MarsBased/handbook/sections/careers.md

 Then we've got the __Senior Developers__, which are the most common roles we're hired for.
 And then, naturally, the __Developers__, who are slightly less experienced than the Senior Developers.

 Again, this is just a role.
 You can be a Senior Developer in Rails for one project while being a Developer in React for another at the same time.
 The roles just define what can the client expect of you and what hourly fee should we charge them.

-In the middle of all of them, there's the key role of the __Head of People Operations__, Leire, who enables all of us to work better and makes the company run more efficiently.

 ## Salaries